grzegorz-aleksander-klementowski/Woj-pizzeria_online-shop/README.md

 ## Steps for Setup

 1. **Upload Files**:
    After downloading, upload the files to your server.
+It do not need additional installation.
+Make sure PHP is installed on server.
+You will need to conficure 'connect.php'.

 2. **Database Configuration**:
    In the `connect.php` file, update the database credentials (database name, user, password) to match your server's database configuration.
+It's written in traditional simple way, not comlicated.

 3. **Database Creation**:
    Next, you need to create a database and a table on your server.
 You can do this via your database server's console or any other preferred method.
 Here are the MySQL/MariaDB commands to set up your database: